rraagav/MLP--from-scratch/README.md

-# Assignment 2 Report: Multi-Layer Perceptron Classification from Scratch
+# Multi-Layer Perceptron Classification from Scratch

 ## Table of Contents
 - [Introduction](#introduction)